chuckwanderson/spectrophotometer/README.md

 The repository contains Python code to run on a Raspberry Pi that provides an interface for Dr. Seth Frisbie's spectrophotometer device.

+The latest update (March 22, 2025) can be installed on a Raspberry Pi by downloading `install.sh` and `spectro.zip` directly to a Pi, or to a USB stick to copy onto a Pi.
+Then run `bash install.sh` and an icon with mutiple test tubes should appear on the Desktop.
+Double click this to run!

 Details to be provided soon.

 <!--